-Try to resist any temptation to have a few alcoholic drinks at bedtime or to rely on caffeine during the day.
+Try to resist any temptation to have a few alcoholic drinks.
 This will only make you feel worse in the long run.

 Talking to someone

 When you are depressed, you might not feel like talking, but telling someone you trust how you are feeling can really help.
 You might want to let them know that they can help you just by spending some time with you and listening.
 They may also be able to help you put some of the other ideas in this booklet into practice.